JEE Advanced

 • Both papers are compulsory.

-• Each question paper will consist of three separate sections, viz., Physics, Chemistry and Mathematics.
+• Each question paper consists of three separate sections: Physics, Chemistry, and Mathematics.

-• The question papers will consist of objective type (multiple choice and numerical answer type) questions designed to test comprehension, reasoning and analytical ability of candidates.
+• The question papers will consist of objective-type questions (multiple-choice and numerical answer type) designed to test the comprehension, reasoning, and analytical ability of candidates.

 • Negative marks will be awarded for incorrect answers to some of the questions.

-• The question papers will be in English and Hindi languages.
-The candidates will have the option to choose (and also switch between) the preferred language anytime during the examination.
+• The question papers will be available in both English and Hindi.
+Candidates will have the option to choose (and switch between) their preferred language at any time during the examination.

 Schedule